richardfoltyn/python-statistics/README.md

 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/),
 except for the data files contained in the `data/` folder, which fall under the terms imposed by the original content creators.

+## Credits

+Special thanks go to Jonna Olsson for reading through all units and suggesting various improvements.